anonaddy/anonaddy/README.md

 * Ability to add additional usernames to compartmentalise aliases
 * New features added regularly

+#### **Is there a browser extension?**

+Yes there is an [open-source](https://github.com/anonaddy/browser-extension) browser extension available to download for [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/anonaddy/) and [Chrome](https://chrome.google.com/webstore/detail/anonaddy/iadbdpnoknmbdeolbapdackdcogdmjpe) (also available on other chromium based browsers such as Brave and Vivaldi).
+You can use the extension to generate UUID aliases remotely.

 #### **How do I add my own GPG/OpenPGP key for encryption?**

 On the recipients page you simply need to click "Add public key" and paste in your **public** key data.
 Now all emails forwarded to you will be encrypted with your key.
 You should also replace the subject line of forwarded messages in your account settings as this cannot be encrypted.